AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-images.md

 You can remove background from an image in a few simple steps as mentioned below:

 1. Select an image and click **Edit**.
-2. Click **[!DNL Remove Background]** from the quick actions available in the left pane.
+2. Click **[!UICONTROL Remove Background]** from the quick actions available in the left pane.
 Experience Manager Assets displays the image with no background.
-3. Click **[!DNL Apply]** to apply your changes.
+3. Click **[!UICONTROL Apply]** to apply your changes.
 ![Save image with Adobe Express](/help/using/assets/adobe-express-remove-background.png)

    Your edited image is available for download.
 You can either save the edited asset as a new version of the same asset or save it as a new asset.